Walter Gropius |

 The house became a place of pilgrimage for architects and students in America.
 People were interested in learning from the revolutionary Bauhaus style.
 For that, Ise took charge of the guided visits.

 I wish I had had the opportunity to enjoy one of these visits, although we really liked the one we did.
 Our guide made our tour very interesting and even special, thanks to her love for the house and her fun stories.

 Let me encourage you to visit one of the houses that changed the design world in the United States.
 Famous characters such as Alexander Calder, Joan Miró, and even Frank Lloyd Wright were guests at that time.

 Besides enjoying the Gropius House, you can also find more examples of modern architecture.
-Marcel Breuer designed a house only some metres away.
+Marcel Breuer designed a house just some steps away.

 NEW YORK ARCHITECTURE